Metric prefix: Length

 The kilometre, metre, centimetre, millimetre, and smaller units are common.
 The decimetre is rarely used.
 The micrometre is often referred to by the older non-SI name micron, which is officially deprecated.
 In some fields, such as chemistry, the ångström (0.1 nm) has been used commonly instead of the nanometre.
 The femtometre, used mainly in particle physics, is sometimes called a fermi.
 For large scales, megametre, gigametre, and larger are rarely used.
-Instead, ad hoc non-metric units are used, such as the solar radius, astronomical units, light years, and parsecs, and less commonly large multiples (e.g. millions) of kilometres; the astronomical unit is mentioned in the SI standards as an accepted non-SI unit.
+Instead, ad hoc non-metric units are used, such as the solar radius, astronomical units, light years, and parsecs, and less commonly large multiples (e.g. millions) of kilometres.

 Time

 Prefixes for the SI standard unit second are most commonly encountered for quantities less than one second.
-For larger quantities, the system of minutes (60 seconds), hours (60 minutes) and days (24 hours) is accepted for use with the SI and more commonly used.
+For larger quantities, minutes (60 seconds), hours (60 minutes) and days (24 hours) are mentioned in the SI Brochure as widely used non-SI units.
 When speaking of spans of time, the length of the day is usually standardised to 86,400 seconds so as not to create issues with the irregular leap second.

 Larger multiples of the second such as kiloseconds and megaseconds are occasionally encountered in scientific contexts, but are seldom used in common parlance.
 For long-scale scientific work, particularly in astronomy, the Julian year or annum (a) is a standardised variant of the year, equal to exactly 31557600 seconds (365 1/4 days).
 The unit is so named because it was the average length of a year in the Julian calendar.
 Long time periods are then expressed by using metric prefixes with the annum, such as megaannum (Ma) or gigaannum (Ga).